U.S. Fulbright-Hays Doctoral Dissertation Research Abroad (DDRA) Fellowship

 Absolute Priority: Geographic Focus: A research project must absolutely focus on one or more of the following geographic areas: Africa, East Asia, Southeast Asia and the Pacific Islands, South Asia, the Near East, Central and Eastern Europe and Eurasia, and the Western Hemisphere (excluding the United States and its territories).
 [Unchanged from the previous two competitions.]

 - Type of Award: Fellowships to individuals.

 - Estimated Available Funds: $3,408,863 [down from $4,153,390 in spring 2022].

-- Estimated Range of Awards: $15,000-$60,000.
+- Estimated Range of Awards: $15,000-$60,000 [unchanged].

-- Estimated Average Size of Awards: $35,000.
-[An increase of $4,000]
+- Estimated Average Size of Awards: $37,876 [$46,000 last year or a decrease of 18%]

 - Project Period: 6-12 months in an 18-month period.

-To be eligible, a doctoral student must be:
+To be eligible, a doctoral student must:

-- a graduate student in good standing who, when the fellowship period begins, has been admitted to candidacy in a doctoral degree program in modern foreign languages and[/or] area studies at that institution;
+- be a graduate student in good standing who, when the fellowship period begins, has been admitted to candidacy in a doctoral degree program in modern foreign languages and[/or] area studies at that institution;

 - plan a teaching career in the United States upon graduation, or plan to apply language skills (in world areas vital to US national security) and knowledge of these countries in the fields of government, international development, and various professions; and